16 November 2022

 And make sure you pay your bills on time too (personal and business.)
 This keeps your credit up and helps you avoid an unexpected pile-up of bills.

-A recession is time to trim the fat and run lean.
+A recession is time to figure out which choices will help you cut back on expenses.
+To profit during a recession you may need to trim the fat and run lean.
 Ask yourself, what are your business’s excess expenses?

 First, check out your inventory.
 Do you have surplus goods?
 If so, put a hold on materials that are piling up.
 If you’ve been ordering the same brand through the same vendor for years, compare options and prices for the same supplies.
 Maybe you can get a better deal elsewhere.